Drinking blood sucks.

 There's only one tiny problem.
 Jane faints at the sight of blood.

 When Ethan Devereaux meets Jane, his cold, lifeless heart learns to beat again.
 Convinced she's his late fiancée reincarnated, he turns her, claiming her as his own.
-But when Jane wakes up dead in Ethan's attic, she's loud, obnoxious, and downright ornery.
+But when Jane wakes up dead in Ethan's attic, she's loud, sassy, and downright ornery.
 He doesn't know if he should kiss her or stake her, but one thing's for certain…

 She is so not his long-lost love.